 - Join other travel groups online for female travellers or team up with other travellers (girls or otherwise) that you meet on the road.

-- Stock up your tampons and contraceptive pill before you travel to Sri Lanka; they’re around but sometimes way harder to find than they should be.
+- Prepare your sanitary products and contraception before you travel to Sri Lanka; they’re around but sometimes way harder to find than they should be.

 Is Sri Lanka safe to travel for families?